tulip-control/gr1c/doc/installation.md

     $ ./testsize

 The output will give the number of bytes for each type.
-For example, in the case of 64-bit, you may see
+For example, in the case of 64-bit, you may get

     void *: 8
     long: 8